 State Wind Bands

-The State Wind Band provides an opportunity for high potential and gifted music students in NSW public schools to perform in a state ensemble under the direction of professional conductors.
-The band will perform repertoire chosen to challenge and extend students' musical skills.
+The State Wind Bands provides an opportunity for high potential and gifted music students in NSW public schools to perform in a state ensemble under the direction of professional conductors.
+The bands will perform repertoire chosen to challenge and extend students' musical skills.

 - Senior Wind Band for students in Years 9 to Year 12